CurateSuite

 20. 93 percent of accountants use AI for strategic advisory services.
 (Intuit QuickBooks 2025)

-21. In Europe, 35 percent of firms use AI for each of bookkeeping, tax research, and document summarisation.
+21. In Europe, 35 percent of firms use AI for each of bookkeeping, tax research, and document summarization.
 (Wolters Kluwer FRA 2025 Europe)

 Where is adoption strongest?